ALItaheri1380/Library-Data-Warehouse/README.md

 The ETL process in this project involves the following steps:

-1. **Extract**: Data is extracted from various sources such as CSV files, APIs, or databases.
+1. **Extract**: Data is extracted from various databases.
-2. **Transform**: The extracted data is cleaned, transformed, and organized into a suitable format for loading into the data warehouse.
+2. **Transform**: The extracted data is cleaned, transformed, and organized into a suitable format.
-3. **Load**: The transformed data is loaded into the PostgreSQL data warehouse, structured according to the defined data models.
+3. **Load**: The transformed data is loaded into the data warehouse.

 ## Data Model

-The data warehouse is designed to accommodate the following entities:

-- **Books**: Information about books available in the library.
-- **Authors**: Details about authors of the books.
-- **Members**: Data about library members.
-- **Borrowing**: Records of books borrowed by members.

 The data model is designed to be scalable and supports efficient querying for reporting purposes.

 ## Contributing

 Contributions are welcome!
 Please fork the repository and create a pull request with your changes.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Contact